SammyAgrawal/ActinMotionPrediction/README.md

 Cellpose Code in Cellpose_tuning

-Optical Flow is in OpticalFlow.ipynb
+Optical Flow is in opticalflow.ipynb

 NextFrameModels is in NextFramePrediction.ipynb, our old models are in FinalModel and 3d_Models